rafasoares/cancancan-wiki/Role-Based-Authorization.md

 end
 ```

-If you're using devise, don't forget to add `attr_accessible :roles` to you user model.
+If you're using devise, don't forget to add `attr_accessible :roles_mask` to you user model.

 You can use checkboxes in the view for setting these roles.